-Tatum Walker, Ford's Theatre Society, USA, Alysse Bortolotto, Fords Theatre Society, USA, Desi Gonzalez, The Andy Warhol Museum, USA, Jessica Warchall, Consultant, USA, Michael Tedeschi, Interactive Mechanics, USA, Curt Kotula, FASTSPOT, USA
+Alysse Bortolotto, Fords Theatre Society, USA, Desi Gonzalez, Massachusetts Institute of Technology, USA, Jessica Warchall, The Andy Warhol Museum, Michael Tedeschi, Interactive Mechanics, USA, Curt Kotula, FASTSPOT, USA

 Are you thinking about or in the process of updating your website?
 Website redesign is not just about changing the look of your website.
 This panel will explore lessons learned and give strategies to overcome the mental hurdle that comes with a project of this size.
 Regardless of the type of institution and the purpose the new website will serve, all organizations face similar challenges when embarking on this process and all fall prey to common mistakes that can be avoided to create a living and sustainable website.